-A regular presence in concert halls on five continents, conductor Perry So recently made his European operatic début at the Royal Danish Opera in Mozart’s Die Zauberflöte, his North American operatic début at Yale Opera with Tchaikovsky’s Eugene Onegin.
-Recent highlights include return visits to the Sinfónica de Tenerife and a seven-week tour of South Africa with three orchestras including a Verdi Requiem in Cape Town.
+A presence in concert halls on five continents, Perry So recently made his début with the San Francisco Symphony, his European operatic début at the Royal Danish Opera in Mozart’s Die Zauberflöte and his North American operatic début at Yale Opera in Tchaikovsky’s Eugene Onegin.
+Recent highlights include a tour to Milan with the Nuremberg Symphony and a seven-week tour of South Africa with three orchestras including performing Verdi’s Requiem in Cape Town.

 He has enjoyed a long association with the Royal Danish Theatre and the Royal Danish Orchestra both on the concert stage and in the pit for opera and ballet.
 He has been a frequent guest at Walt Disney Hall and the Hollywood Bowl in Los Angeles, and in 2013 toured the Balkan Peninsula at the helm of the Zagreb Philharmonic in the first series of cultural exchanges established after the breakup of Yugoslavia.